The Vain Little Mouse: Variants

 There are many variants of this tale.
 In some versions of the tale, the she-mouse is seduced by the answer of the cat, who sweetly meows when asked what he will do at night.
 In this version the she-mouse marries the cat, and she is usually eaten by the cat on the wedding night, though not always.

 Other variants have a third part in which the he-mouse falls into a broth and dies, and even there is a fourth part, in which all the friends of the she-mouse harm themselves somehow describing their actions with a jingle, because they feel sorry for her.
 Each of these characters increase the seriousness of their self-destructive actions, singing a different jingle, but with parallelisms with the previous one.

-The main character of the story can also have different representations, such as a little ant or a little cockroach.
+The main character of the story can also have different representations, such as a fox or a little ant or a little cockroach.